AdguardTeam/KnowledgeBaseMail/docs/temp-mail/temp-mail-vs-adguard-mail.md

 AdGuard Temp Mail doesn’t require registration.
 Just visit the website, pass the CAPTCHA, and a disposable email address will be generated.

-In AdGuard Mail, an account is required.
+AdGuard Mail requires an account.
 Since it’s part of the AdGuard product suite, you can log in using your [AdGuard account](https://auth.adguardaccount.com/login.html).